What is Installation Art? (5 Examples of Art Installations That Stimulate the Senses)

 Involving your design and fabrication partner as early as possible will help you take full advantage of their expertise—from identifying the best materials to the right fabrication methods, and countless other details.

 Have an idea for installation art?
-Take the first step by scheduling an introduction to Bridgewater Studio today.
+Take the first step by scheduling a free strategy session with Bridgewater Studio today.
 Let's talk about your creative vision and the best way to make it a reality.

 cta-examples-2